skg-if/ext-tmpl/docs/entities/index.md

 Please list here the new entities that your extension defines.

+{: .important }
-**Attention!** To prevent possible clashes with other extensions, each extension is assigned a unique prefix (e.g., the acronym you provided upon requesting an extension) that you need to prepend to your entity type.
+To prevent possible clashes with other extensions, each extension is assigned a unique prefix (e.g., the acronym you provided upon requesting an extension) that you need to prepend to your entity type.

 ----
 [Research product]: {% link interoperability-framework/docs/research-product.md %}